AshFungor/SSD/README.md

 ## Overview

-Sound Server Daemon is laar's substitute for pulseaudio daemon in systems.
-It uses PCM (Pulse Calls Mapper) to map pulseaudio API to our own and pack requests for daemon in messages for SSD (Sound Server Daemon) ro process them.
+Sound Server Daemon is laar's substitute for pulseaudio daemon in our systems.
+It uses PCM (Pulse Calls Mapper) to map pulseaudio API to our own and pack requests in messages for SSD (Sound Server Daemon) to process them.

 ## Setup